WOODEN BOAT FESTIVAL — 100-year-old ship 'belle of ball'

-Some 300 wooden boats are expected at the three-day festival that begins today at the Point Hudson Marina Festival Grounds at the end of Water Street.
+Some 300 wooden boats are expected at the three-day festival that began Friday and continues Saturday and Sunday at the Point Hudson Marina Festival Grounds at the end of Water Street.

-The annual festival features myriad demonstrations and presentations by experts in boatbuilding and sailing skills.
+The festival features myriad demonstrations and presentations by experts in boatbuilding and sailing skills.

-It will offer six public sails from 11 a.m. to 2 p.m. and from 3 p.m. to 5 p.m. on all three days of the festival.
+It will offer six public sails from 11 a.m. to 2 p.m. and from 3 p.m. to 5 p.m. on Saturday and Sunday.

 Space is on a first-come, first-served basis and is limited to 45 people for each sailing.

 For nonmembers, the sails are $65 for adults and $35 for children.
 There are discounts for members of many nonprofit organizations.